 New York Marathon Controversy

 There have been a number of controversies surrounding the New York Marathon involving runners dying during the event.
 In 2008 alone three runners died of heart attack, all of which were pronounced dead on the scene.
 Many have said that the medical screening process of the event should be more thorough, to avoid such tragedies.
-Despite these unfortunate deaths, the New York Marathon remains one of the most popular long distance running events in the world at online betting NZ sites.
+Despite these unfortunate deaths, the New York Marathon remains one of the most popular long distance running events in the world at online betting sites.

 New York Marathon Betting